 "I'm not going to rock the boat.
 Rocking the boat is a drag.
 I'm going to sink the boat.
-And there's no point in sinking the boat if you can't salvage with stock options."Putney Swope is a 1969 film satirizing the advertising industry (one of the earliest) directed by Robert Downey Sr.When the CEO of an advertising company dies during a meeting, the board of directors are forced to hold an election for the new chairmen.
-Since they can't vote for themselves, and are unwilling to vote for each other, all of them vote for the least likely member: Music Producer and Token Black Man Putney Swope.
+And there's no point in sinking the boat if you can't salvage with stock options."Putney Swope is a 1969 film satirizing the advertising industry (one of the earliest), directed by Robert Downey Sr.When the CEO of an advertising company dies during a meeting, the board of directors are forced to hold an election for the new chairmen.
+Since they can't vote for themselves, and are unwilling to vote for each other, all of them vote for the least likely member: music producer and Token Black Man Putney Swope (Arnold Johnson).
 Swope fires almost everyone, renames the company "Truth and Soul, Inc." and brings on a crew of stereotypical Black Muslims to run the business.
-Hilarity Ensues.The movie is notable for its cast, which is almost entirely black and well developed, its hilarious lampshading of real-life advertising practices and psychedelic, but only slightly over the top, fake commercials.
+Hilarity Ensues.The movie is notable for its cast (which is almost entirely black and well developed), its hilarious lampshading of real-life advertising practices, and its psychedelic (but only slightly over the top) fake commercials.

 This film contains examples of:

 - Aside Glance: A couple of times when Bissinger is announcing the ballot results.